Mondee (MOND) and Its Rivals Head to Head Contrast

 |2.62

-Mondee presently has a consensus price target of $14.00, suggesting a potential upside of 53.17%.
-As a group, “Transportation services” companies have a potential upside of 7.51%.
-Given Mondee’s stronger consensus rating and higher probable upside, equities analysts clearly believe Mondee is more favorable than its competitors.
+Mondee currently has a consensus target price of $14.00, indicating a potential upside of 54.53%.
+As a group, “Transportation services” companies have a potential upside of 7.45%.
+Given Mondee’s stronger consensus rating and higher probable upside, analysts clearly believe Mondee is more favorable than its rivals.

-17.1% of Mondee shares are held by institutional investors.
-Comparatively, 52.1% of shares of all “Transportation services” companies are held by institutional investors.
-46.1% of Mondee shares are held by insiders.
-Comparatively, 16.2% of shares of all “Transportation services” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.
+17.1% of Mondee shares are owned by institutional investors.
+Comparatively, 51.9% of shares of all “Transportation services” companies are owned by institutional investors.
+46.1% of Mondee shares are owned by insiders.
+Comparatively, 17.0% of shares of all “Transportation services” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

 Profitability

-This table compares Mondee and its competitors’ net margins, return on equity and return on assets.
+This table compares Mondee and its rivals’ net margins, return on equity and return on assets.

 |Net Margins